teodora774/teodora774/README.md

 - 👀 I’m interested in computational chemistry.
 - 🌱 I have currently completed the second year of my chemistry degree and I am learning python as a summer project.
 - 💞️ I’m looking to collaborate on small beginner level projects, not necesarily chemistry related.
-- 📫 How to reach me ...
+- 📫 How to reach me: email address: teodorarosu2005@yahoo.com
 - 😄 Pronouns: she/her